Inflation using a triplet of Antisymmetric tensor fields: Introduction

-Vector field models suffer from generic instabilities like ghost and gradient instabilities \cite{Himmetoglu:2009qi,BeltranJimenez:2017cbn,Golovnev:2011yc}.
-However, recent studies of inflation with multiple vector fields have shown advancements over the previous ones \cite{Gorji:2020vnh,Murata:2021vnb,jiro2009,jiro2010a}.
-Speaking of tensor fields, several studies on inflation supported by nonsymmetric tensors, particularly the antisymmetric tensor, exist in the scientific literature \cite{Prokopec:2005fb,Koivisto:2009sd,Obata:2018ilf,Elizalde:2018rmz}.
-The presence of antisymmetric tensor in the early universe is motivated by the superstring models, which lead to antisymmetric tensor field in the low energy limit \cite{Rohm:1986,Ghezelbash:2009gf,jiro2010b}.
-Inflationary cosmology employing $n-$forms was first discussed in Refs. \cite{jiro2010b,jiro2013,jiro2015}.
 Antisymmetric tensor fields of rank 2 and 3 acting as a standalone driving field for inflation was studied in Refs. \cite{Koivisto:2009ew,Koivisto:2009sd}, where generic instabilities were highlighted.
 Afterwards, it was shown models with a driving rank-2 antisymmetric tensor field can give inflationary solutions in the presence of minimal and non-minimal couplings with gravity \cite{Aashish:2021gdf,Aashish:2018lhv,Aashish:2019zsy,Aashish:2020mlw}.
-These models are devoid of the generic ghost and gradient instabilities and they predict a nearly scale invariant power spectrum for the tensor perturbations in quasi de-Sitter limit \cite{Aashish:2020mlw,Aashish:2019zsy,Aashish:2021gdf}.
+These models are devoid of the generic ghost and gradient instabilities unlike vector field and 2-form inflation models studied earlier.
+Further, they predict a nearly scale invariant power spectrum for the tensor perturbations in quasi de-Sitter limit \cite{Aashish:2020mlw,Aashish:2019zsy,Aashish:2021gdf}.

 A viable model of cosmic inflation should have stable de-Sitter solutions, and should be able to support 60-70 e-folds in the quasi de-Sitter limit \cite{Dodelson:2003ft}.
 A suitable choice for the background metric is the flat FLRW metric which obeys the principles of homogeneity and isotropy.
 For the $(-,+,+,+)$ signature, our metric reads,